Why Smart Thermostats Are Worth It

-If you're looking for a way to save money and energy in your home, it might be a wise investment to explore getting a smart thermostat.
-These gadgets can do everything from monitor when you leave the house, so that it doesn't throw away electricity heating or cooling a vacant home, to adjusting energy usage based on how many people are in a room or what time of day it is.
+If you’re looking for a way to save money and energy in your home, it might be a worthwhile investment to explore getting a smart thermostat.
+These gadgets can do everything from monitor when you leave the house, so that it doesn’t throw away electricity heating or cooling a vacant home, to changing energy usage based on how many people are in a room or what time of day it is.

 What Is a Smart Thermostat?